 Oregon Health & Science University – Casey Eye Institute

 Located in Portland, Oregon, the Casey Eye Institute at Oregon Health and Science University trains ophthalmology residents in a state-of-the-art eye care facility.
-This department is a recipient of National Institute of Health (NIH) funding and is nationally recognized in the subspeciality areas of ophthalmology.
-Since this is the only ophthalmology residency program in the state, residents will be exposed to a varied patient population from all over the pacific northwest.
+This department receives National Institute of Health (NIH) funding and is nationally recognized in the subspecialty areas of ophthalmology.
+Since this is the only ophthalmology residency program in the state, residents will be exposed to a varied patient population from all over the Pacific Northwest.

 Clinical rotations for residents in this program happen primarily at the Casey Eye Institute.
 However, students will also complete rotations at the VA hospital and at the urban Devers Eye Institute to learn to care for patients in diverse settings.
 OHSU offers students the opportunity to complete their first (intern) year as part of this program, allowing them to jump-start their training.